phalcon/documentation/docs/assets.md

 ## Adding Assets
 ### Files
-`Phalcon\Assets\Manager` supports two built-in assets: CSS and JavaScript assets.
+Assets supports two built-in assets: CSS and JavaScript assets.
 You can also create other asset types if you need.
 The assets manager internally stores two default collections of assets - one for JavaScript and another for CSS.

 You can easily add assets to these collections: